simmerdeepkaur/Data-Journalism-Final-Project/README.md

 ## Data Analysis

-__Question 1__ How many journalist killings were committed in each country between 1992-2023?
+__Question 1:__ How many journalist killings were committed in each country between 1992-2023?
 Which countries have overseen the most deaths?
 What position was Afghanistan on this list? <br>
-__Answer__  Iraq (253), Philippines (156) and Syria (155) oversaw the most number of killings.
+__Answer:__  Iraq (253), Philippines (156) and Syria (155) oversaw the most number of killings.
 Afghanistan was number 10 on the list, with a total of 79 deaths.
 The number of deaths in each country are mentioned in the table below. <br>
-__Steps__
+__Steps:__
 * Froze the first row of the main dataset (journalists and media workers killed between 1992 and 2023). <br>
 * Sorted the data from a-z in the year column, to have the entire dataset organized year wise. <br>
 * Clicked on insert and then pivot table, making sure my cursor is on the first cell of the table, so the range of the pivot table includes the whole dataset. <br>